mlanza/proposal-command-syntax/README.md

 * return-nothing commands (`!`) — side effects with no return value
 * return-something commands (`!.`) — side effects with a return value

-Serendipitously, this syntax is possible only because names cannot contain or end in bangs.

-## Why
-### Command-Query Separation
-The wisdom and motivation for using [CQS principle](https://www.martinfowler.com/bliki/CommandQuerySeparation.html) is already well covered by papers and posts.
-In short, however, separating and calling out a distinction between impure and pure operations is good for both program readability and organization.

-The cardinal rule of CQS is commands return nothing.
-Thus, a return-nothing command is an honest one and is called entirely for its effects.
+Wherever possible, commands should return nothing.
+It's called entirely for its effects.
 In practice, language and library implementers oft ignore this, usually because return-something commands conveniently allow method chaining.
+And, frankly, they are sometimes necessary.

 Normally when a method is invoked and the result is chained into another invocation or assigned to a var, it signals a query.
 But when the rule is ignored this distinction is lost.